BLCM/bl3mods/Aaron0000/Balands/README.md

 Burn Both Ends - Increased stack duration to ten seconds, updated description to mention that it only affects kinetic and elemental damage.

-Body and Mind - Reduced the damage by 25%.
+Body and Mind - Reduced the damage by 50%, added a note saying that this skill gets scaled by Mayhem Mode.

-Free the Soul - No change.
+Free the Soul - Increased the damage by 600%, added a note saying that this skill gets scaled by Mayhem Mode.

 Atman - No change.